-Life insurance for mums is fairly straightforward.
-You have a few different options depending on what kind of support your family will need.
+Life insurance for mums is fairly straightforward but you do have a few different options to choose from depending on what kind of support your family will need.

-Some mums prefer to provide a lump sum of money to pay off debts, mortgages and any other immediate bills like funeral costs.
-Others prefer that there is a regular income to cover the cost to provide for their children's living needs.
+Some mums would prefer that their life insurance provided a lump sum of money to pay off debts, mortgages and any other immediate bills like funeral costs.
+Others would prefer that a regular income was paid to cover the cost to provide for their children's living needs.
 However, most people need a combination of these two things.

-In order to work out how long a life insurance policy should run for (called the policy 'term') work out how many more years your children might be reliant on you.
-As a starting point work out how long it is until your children turn 18, but if they intend to go on to further education then work out how long until they are 23.
+In addition to working out which type of life insurance cover to buy, you will need to work out how long your life insurance should cover you.
+In order to work out how long a life insurance policy should run for (called the policy 'term'), work out how many more years your children might be reliant on you.
+As a starting point work out how long it is until your children turn 18, but if they intend to go on to further education then work out how long until they are perhaps closer to 23 years old.
 This is a good base assumption for your required policy term.
 There are no hard and fast rules, just a sensible approach is needed.
 The longer a policy term the more expensive it will be.

 The best and easiest way to work out what insurance you need, that fits your budget and circumstances, is to arrange a chat with a life insurance expert*, whose services we've personally vetted.
 Their advice is free, with no obligation, but if you do decide to take out a policy you can receive up to £100 cashback.

-Below we give some examples of how mums in different situations might use the different types of policy listed above as well as things they should consider.
+Below we give some examples of how mums in different situations might use the different types of policies listed above as well as things they should consider.

 Life insurance for working mums

-If a working mum dies, there is the immediate loss of her income to the household and the simplest solution to this is to buy a family income benefit policy that will provide a regular income for as long as needed.
+If a working mum dies, there is an immediate loss of her income to the household as a family breadwinner and the simplest solution to this is to buy a family income benefit policy that will provide a regular income for as long as needed.
 If needed, a level term assurance policy will provide a lump sum of money that can be put away for the future as well.

-Stay at home mums are usually not working due to childcare choices that they have made so childcare is usually the immediate problem that needs to be solved.
-The cost of childcare can vary hugely depending on what part of the country you live in as well the age of your children.
+Stay-at-home mums or indeed any stay at home parents are usually not working due to childcare choices that they have made so childcare is usually the immediate problem that needs to be solved if they were to pass away.
+The cost of childcare can vary hugely depending on what part of the country you live in as well as the age of your children.

 Alternatively, your partner may adjust work commitments to provide the childcare themselves - this is often what families end up doing because of the emotional needs of children who have lost their mother.
-Think about how much money you would need to replace your partner's lost income too.
-Again both needs could be met via a family income benefit policy or a level term assurance policy if you would prefer a lump sum is paid out.
+When considering life insurance for stay at home parents, think about how much money you would need to replace your partner's lost income too.
+Again both needs could be met via a family income benefit policy to provide a regular income to cover the extra costs or a level term assurance which pays out a lump sum lump sum if your family would prefer this.

 Life insurance for single mums